Mystery* - noun - "something that is difficult or impossible to understand or explain"

 Fast rail.
 Australia.
 Should.
 Have.
 It.
 Making our way from London to Amsterdam on the Eurostar, we certainly enjoyed the experience and it is one that many in Australia would like to have as well.
 Arriving relatively relaxed and less stressed, with the only 'stressful' moments being passing through the French border control at St Pancras station in London.
 Another stamp for the book at least.

 Arriving at our digs for the next six nights late in the day, we didn't get out to explore our immediate surroundings until the following morning when we walked the short distance to the Rijks Museum and encountered our first crowd crush, with mainly art buff schoolies getting in the way of a good photo.
+As most of the Amsterdam story is in the photos on Flickr (below), I won't go into great detail except for some of our meal stops over the next couple of days, with our first one at Bouf, which gave us a wonderful early evening view as the locals made their way home from work.
+(The Sticky Toffee Cake was exceptional, by the way.)

 To view video in a larger format, click on "vimeo".